 All member broker-dealers in the United States are subject to FINRA’s rules and regulations.
 FINRA is important to investors as it is a specific regulatory body dedicated to overseeing the complex securities industry.
 Rather than having a court of law adjudicate a complex securities matter, the FINRA forum appoints arbitrators who have the necessary securities or business expertise to more easily grasp the legal issues surrounding allegations of investment fraud.

-That all means that if a particular broker or broker dealer engages in conduct that violates FINRA’s rules and that violation causes investment losses, then you as the investor have a right to file a complaint with FINRA in an effort to get compensation for your losses.
+That all means that if a particular broker or broker-dealer engages in conduct that violates FINRA’s rules and that violation causes investment losses, then you as the investor have a right to file a complaint with FINRA in an effort to get compensation for your losses.

 What Can a FINRA Attorney Do to Help You?

 A FINRA attorney can help you seek an award in your favor for any investment losses that you suffered.
 The FINRA attorney would, therefore, represent your interests in a FINRA arbitration.
-The process in working with FINRA attorney is as follows:
+The process of working with FINRA attorney is as follows:

 - Begin with a Case Review